FAL1 Advanced Faller Incident Position Description

 - Obtain initial briefing from supervisor.

 Build the Team

-- Participate in the development of saw related objectives, priorities, work assignments, and performance expectations of saw team members.
+- Participates in and/or directs the development and implementation of saw related objectives, priorities, and work assignments for saw team members.

 Perform Advanced Faller-Specific Duties